<?xml version="1.0" encoding="UTF-8"?>

 <metstdv>FGDC-STD-001-1998</metstdv>

-<metuc>If the user has modified this metadata file in any way, the user is obligated to describe the types of modifications the user has made.
-User specifically agrees not to misrepresent this metadata file, nor to imply that changes made by the user were approved by the State of Alaska, Department of Natural Resources, Division of Geological &amp; Geophysical Surveys.</metuc>
+<metuc>If the user has modified the data in any way they are obligated to describe the types of modifications they have performed in the supporting metadata file.
+User specifically agrees not to imply that changes they made were approved by the Alaska Department of Natural Resources or Division of Geological &amp; Geophysical Surveys.</metuc>

 <metextns>